 Grammy nominated NY-based stand-up comedian Wyatt Cenac is also an Emmy and WGA Award winning performer, writer, and producer.
 Armed with an “attentive, inquisitive perspective” (AV Club) and an “hilariously understated style” (Paste Magazine), he has become a favorite of audiences and critics alike.

-On February 26th, 2016, A Special Thing Records will release Wyatt’s third comedy album Furry Dumb Fighter.
+In February 2016, A Special Thing Records released Wyatt’s third comedy album Furry Dumb Fighter.
 Wyatt’s second hour standup special, Brooklyn, which he also directed, premiered on Netflix in October 2014.
-The special was also released as a limited edition vinyl-only album of the same title on Other Music, which was nominated for a 2015 Grammy for Best Comedy Album.
+The special was also released as a limited-edition vinyl-only album of the same title on Other Music, which was nominated for a 2015 Grammy for Best Comedy Album.
 The TV hour was listed as one of the “11 Best Standup Specials of 2014” by Vulture and was praised as “some of his best, funniest insights” by The AV Club.
-Wyatt’s first hour special Comedy Person premiered on Comedy Central in May 2011, earning him a spot on Paste Magazine’s “Best Comedians” list of that year.
-The album of the special was named one of the “Best Comedy Albums of 2011” by Huffington Post.
+Wyatt’s first hour special Comedy Person premiered on Comedy Central in May 2011, earning him a spot-on Paste Magazine’s “Best Comedians” list of that year.
+The album of the special was named one of the “Best Comedy Albums of 2011” by Huffington Post

 Visit Wyatt’s website at www.wyattcenac.com